-What to See and Do in Pinhão, Portugal
+What to Do and See in Pinhão, Portugal

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep the blog running and growing, with lots of free content for you to enjoy.

-Pinhão is a great destination for hikers and ramblers, as it’s surrounded by stunning hills and vineyards.
+Surrounded by hills and vineyards, Pinhão is a paradise for hikers.
 We did a 9.8km hike “Trilho de Pinhão – Casal de Loivos”, which took almost four hours and went in a circular loop.
 You can find information about the different hiking paths in Pinhão on a large board across the road at the train station.
 There is a lot of useful information including the altitude, distance, duration, type of trail and the signs and signals you will see along the way indicating if you are or aren’t going the right way.

-The scenery along the Douro river is beyond stunning!
-Green hills dotted with vineyards as far as the eye can see, alongside the deep blue river.
-Sit on the right-hand side of the train for the best views.
-Photos just don’t do this region justice; you must see it for yourself!
+The scenery along the Douro River is absolutely breathtaking.
+Rolling green hills covered in vineyards stretch as far as the eye can see, framing the deep blue river below.
+If you’re travelling by train, be sure to sit on the right-hand side for the best views.

 We really liked our hotel Dois Lagares House, which is around 15 minutes away from Pinhão train station.
 The accommodation is on the Quinta de Santo António vineyard and guests can take tours through the vineyard and sample their wines.
 Dois Lagares House is cozy, comfortable and stylish, and we particularly enjoyed the private outdoor seating area.
 Even though it is next to a road, we slept very well both nights.
 It would be a great place for groups to visit, as there’s a communal living room on the first floor, along with tables and chairs.